 2020 is over and I can’t wait to share your top 10 Shiplap and Shells blog posts of the year.
-I’ll also share my personal favorite post as well.
+I’ll also share my favorite post as well.

 My Favorite Blog Post of the Year

-Before I share your top 10 blog posts with you, I wanted to share my personal favorite post.
+Before I share your top 10 blog posts with you, I wanted to share my favorite post.
 I have never been able to recreate a summer evening in the garden quite like this.

 I went out one evening to say hi to some neighbors who were riding their bikes down our street.
 I couldn’t help but notice how beautiful the summer evening was, and how stunning the sunset was as it turned the sky a bright pink.

-And then…the twinkle lights came on (they are on a timer) and the garden was absolutely magical.
+And then…the twinkle lights came on (they are on a timer) and the garden was magical.
 The rest is history.

 This blog post may not have been in the top 10, but these pictures from the blog were the very favorites on Instagram.
 The captures from this evening were some of the best I have ever taken of my garden.